TMTM

 Angel Fire, New Mexico

-This northern New Mexico village, about 40 minutes east of Taos, has lots going on during the holidays this year, starting with a community holiday lighting.
-After that, there's Breakfast with Santa and a holiday market.
+This northern New Mexico village, about 40 minutes east of Taos, has lots going on during the holidays, starting with a community holiday lighting.
+After that, there's Breakfast with Santa and a Christmas Eve Torchlight Parade and Fireworks.
 In between, you can get some snowy runs in at the Angel Fire Resort, widely considered to have some of the best slopes in the state.

 Port Jefferson, New York by Doug Kerr (CC BY-SA)